Skip to main content

 Tips for dealing with streets vendors in Vietnam:

-+ Look at vendors' face to see if you can trust them or not.+ If you are interested in the goods, ask for the price.
++ If you are interested in the goods, ask for the price.
 If the price sounds reasonable, you could try. + Do count Vietnam Dong carefully as Vietnamese Currency uses huge numbers.
 Everyone is in millionaire in Vietnam.

 + Do not accept FREE things from strangers on the street.
 After you take it, they will force you to pay money.